swiftlang/swift-evolution/proposals/0283-tuples-are-equatable-comparable-hashable.md

 }
 ```

 Once again, `Hashable` doesn't take tuple element labels into consideration when evaluating the hash value of a tuple.
-Because of this, one is able to index into a set or dictionary with an unlabled tuple and retrieve elements whose keys were labeled tuples:
+Because of this, one is able to index into a set or dictionary with an unlabeled tuple and retrieve elements whose keys were labeled tuples:

 ```swift
 // We don't take into account the labels for hash value.